-$$\mathbf{D} = C_D \rho \left| V \right|^3 \tag{5}$$
+$$D = C_D \rho |V|^3 \tag{5}$$

-(See (Bister & Emanuel 1998).)
+(see Bister & Emanuel 1998).
 If we take the sea surface temperature to be T_s and the mean temperature of the cold source (between points o and o' in Figure 4) to be T_o , then the Carnot theorem tells us that the net production of mechanical energy in the cycle is where the integral is taken over the first leg of the cycle.
-On the other hand, from (5), the net energy dissipation is
+On the other hand, from Equation 5, the net energy dissipation is

-$$\mathcal{D} = 2\pi \int{a}^{b} C{D} \rho \left| V \right|^{3} r dr \,. \tag{7}$$
+$$D = 2\pi \int{a}^{b} C_D \rho |V|^3 r dr. \tag{7}$$

-If we assume that the integrals in (6) and (7) are dominated by the values of their integrands near the radius of maximum wind speed, then equating (6) and (7) gives an approximate expression for the maximum wind speed:
+If we assume that the integrals in Equations 6 and 7 are dominated by the values of their integrands near the radius of maximum wind speed, then equating Equations 6 and 7 gives an approximate expression for the maximum wind speed:

-$$|V{\text{max}}|^2 \simeq \frac{C_k}{C_D} \frac{T_s - T_o}{T_o} \left(k_0^ - k\right).$$ (8)
+$$|V{\text{max}}|^2 \approx \frac{C_k}{C_D} \frac{T_s - T_0}{T_0} (k_0^ - k).$$ (8)

 Although this derivation is approximate, the same expression results from an exact derivation, as shown by Bister & Emanuel (1998).
 Note that the middle term, which looks like a thermodynamic efficiency, has the outflow temperature rather than the inflow temperature in its denominator.
 This reflects the added contribution from dissipative heating.
 The last term is a measure of the thermodynamic disequilibrium that normally exists between the tropical ocean and atmosphere; this disequilibrium allows convective heat transfer to occur.
 In the unperturbed tropical climate, absorption of sunlight by the ocean is nearly balanced by convective heat transfer from the sea surface; because of the greenhouse effect, there is little net longwave radiative flux from the sea.
-(There is a concern that anthropogenic increases in greenhouse gases may further reduce the net longwave emission from the tropical oceans, thereby increasing the thermodynamic disequilibrium and with it the intensity of tropical cyclones (Emanuel 1987).)
+[There is a concern that anthropogenic increases in greenhouse gases may further reduce the net longwave emission from the tropical oceans, thereby increasing the thermodynamic disequilibrium and with it the intensity of tropical cyclones (Emanuel 1987).]
 The maximum wind speed also depends on the ratio of the transfer coefficients, but not on their individual values.
-Numerical simulations strongly confirm this predicted dependence on the transfer coefficients (Emanuel 1995b, Ooyama 1969, Rosenthal 1971) and also show that simulated storm intensities conform almost exactly to predictions made by (8).
+Numerical simulations strongly confirm this predicted dependence on the transfer coefficients (Ooyama 1969, Rosenthal 1971, Emanuel 1995b) and also show that simulated storm intensities conform almost exactly to predictions made by Equation 8.

-It is straightforward to calculate the maximum wind speed possible in tropical cyclones by applying (8) to climatological atmospheric conditions and sea surface temperatures.
-This has been done by the author (Emanuel 1986), who presented global maps of maximum wind speed and minimum pressure3.
-It is this bound that has been used to normalize the maximum winds of observed tropical cyclones, whose cumulative frequency is plotted in Figure 2.
+It is straightforward to calculate the maximum wind speed possible in tropical cyclones by applying Equation 8 to climatological atmospheric conditions and sea surface temperatures.
+This has been done by the author (Emanuel 1986), who presented global maps of maximum wind speed and minimum pressure.3 It is this upper bound that has been used to normalize the maximum winds of observed tropical cyclones, whose cumulative frequency is plotted in Figure 2.
 In calculating the upper bound, the ratio of transfer coefficients was assumed to be unity for lack of better knowledge.
-Figure 2 suggests that in reality this ratio may be slightly less than unity.
-Also, numerically simulated storms invariably spin up to the intensity given by (8) whereas Figure 2 shows that few real storms achieve this limit.
-Reasons for this will be discussed in section 5.
+Figure 2 suggests that in reality, this ratio may be slightly less than unity.
+Also, numerically simulated storms invariably spin up to the intensity given by Equation 8, whereas Figure 2 shows that few real storms achieve this limit.
+Reasons for this are discussed in Section 5.

-Estimates of the kinetic energy dissipation made by applying (7) to real storms show that the average tropical cyclone dissipates about $3 \times 10^{12} W$, equal to the rate of electrical power consumption in the U.S. in the year 2000.
-An exceptionally large and intense storm can dissipate about an order of magnitude more power (Emanuel 1998).
+Estimates of the kinetic energy dissipation made by applying Equation 7 to real storms show that the average tropical cyclone dissipates approximately $3 \times 10^{12} \, \mathrm{W}$, equal to the rate of electrical power consumption in the United States in the year 2000.
+An exceptionally large and intense storm can dissipate an order of magnitude more power (Emanuel 1998).